sunlicai/EMT-DLFR/README.md

 - Note: since these datasets are relatively small and there exists the randomness caused by different software & hardware settings, the reproduced results might slightly better or worse than those reports in the paper.
-You can run multiple times to obtain more better results.
+You can run multiple times and tweak the hyperparameters to obtain more better results.

 ## Further Exploration
 Our conversational version for incomplete multimodal learning is open-sourced at [GCNet](https://github.com/zeroQiaoba/GCNet).